Dr. B. R. Ambedkar University Delhi

 Dr. B. R. Ambedkar University Delhi, formerly Bharat Ratna Dr. B. R. Ambedkar University Delhi and Ambedkar University Delhi, and simply AUD, is a state university established by the Government of the NCT of Delhi through an Act of the Delhi Legislature.
 The university began functioning in August 2008.
 It is a Unitary non-affiliating University whose main focus is on undergraduate and postgraduate studies and on research in the Humanities and the Social Sciences.
 It is completely funded by the State Government of the NCT of Delhi.
 The university is now declared eligible to receive Central Government Assistance.
 The university has been graded 'A' by National Assessment and Accreditation Council.
 It is named after the polymath B. R. Ambedkar, the architect of the Indian Constitution and one of the founding fathers of India.

 Campuses

 AUD is a multi-campus University with planned facilities across the city.
-AUD presently has three campuses - in Kashmere Gate, Karampura and, Lodhi Road, where 40 undergraduate, postgraduate and research programmes are currently on offer.
+AUD presently has three campuses - in Kashmere Gate, Karampura and, Lodi Road, where 40 undergraduate, postgraduate and research programmes are currently on offer.

 The Kashmere Gate campus is housed in the erstwhile Guru Gobind Singh Indraprastha University campus, along with Indira Gandhi Delhi Technical University for Women.
 The historical campus originally built for Delhi College of Engineering also houses the 300-year-old Dara Shikoh library.
-It is located close to the Delhi Vidhan Sabha, Old Delhi Railway Station, St. James' Church, Delhi and Red Fort and of course Kashmiri Gate (it is the northern gate to the historic walled city of Delhi.
-Built by the Mughal Emperor Shah Jahan, the gate is so named because it used to start a road that led to Kashmir).
-It is accessible by the red, the yellow and the violet line of Delhi Metro.
-It is a five-minute walk from the Kashmere Gate metro station.

-The School of Education Studies shifted to a new campus located in Lodhi Road in September 2017.
-The campus was earlier a Govt.
-Co-ed Sr. Sec.
-School.
-The campus can be accessed through two metro stations namely, Jor Bagh metro station and Jawaharlal Nehru Stadium metro station.

 The Directorate of Higher Education, Government of the NCT of Delhi handed over the old campus of Deen Dayal Upadhyaya College of University of Delhi in the Karampura area of West Delhi to AUD.
 Deen Dayal Upadhyaya College will move to its new campus in Dwarka.

-Future plans

-The university is developing two new campuses in Rohini Sector 3 and in Dheerpur.
-These campuses will be ready by 2020.
-The 110 acre Dheerpur campus will include a 60-acre biodiversity park to conserve the wetlands.
-The future campus is planned to be energy-efficient, ecologically-frugal and disabled-friendly.
-It will include academic, residential, recreational and social facilities for students and staff.
+As of 2024 the university planned two new campuses, in Rohini and in Dheerpur.